Why Live Video is an Important Part of Your Marketing Strategy

 So if companies are looking to further include video in their marketing strategy, Live Video certainly appears to be the way to go.

-In addition, on social media the creation of Facebook Live has turned out to be an overwhelming success for the platform:
+On social media, the advent of Facebook Live has turned out to be an overwhelming success for the platform.

 1 in every 5 Facebook Videos are live broadcasts.
 And over the last year, daily watch time for Facebook Live Broadcasts has grown more than 4 times over.

 Not only has the amount of Live Video skyrocketed over the last year or so, but viewer engagement for Live Video tends to be much higher than for non-live content.
 For example, Facebook Live Videos are watched 3x longer than non-live videos on the platform, and users comment on Facebook Live Videos at 10x the rate of regular videos.
 Live Video gets your viewers involved.

 According to a Livestream and New York Magazine survey, breaking news makes up 56% of most-watched live content, and conferences and speakers are tied with concerts and festivals at 43%.
 This all goes to show that people want to be included in events going on in the world around them.
 They want to feel as if they are a part of something.

 On top of that, the same survey found that behind-the scenes access is some of the most popular content for Live Video.
 This also stems from people’s desire to be included, or have an exclusive inside look.
 In fact, 87% of audiences would prefer to watch online video instead of traditional television if it meant they had more access to behind-the-scenes content.